carpentries/instructor-training/_extras/checkout.md

 Our lessons are maintained and improved by the people who teach them, so this part of the checkout procedure gives you a chance to familiarize yourself with our collaborative curriculum development process.

+Trainees must make a contribution to a lesson's content, exercises, or instructor's guide by doing one of the following:

+1. Submitting a change request to fix an existing issue.
+2. Proof-reading a lesson and adding a new issue describing something to be improved.
+3. Providing substantive feedback on an existing issue or PR.

+Trainees must do their work on one of the lessons for which we are currently seeking improvements.
+We encourage trainees to submit their changes through GitHub, but will accept submissions for #1 and #2 via email from those who are more comfortable working out of public view.

 Pick one of the lessons from the list given later in this section and submit a *small* change.